Upper leg pain is mostly very treatable with chiropractic help.

-Leg pain and numbness in general, is a common complaint in the chiropractic clinic.
+Lower extremity conditions and numbness, are common complaints in the chiropractic clinic.
 There are many possible causes, so a careful examination is called for.

 ‘Doctor, I have an awful burning pain on the side of my thigh.’